shelbywilcox/shelbywilcox/teaching.md

 ### Resources I've used for decolonizing my classroom ###
 These are some resources that have helped me re-think what an inclusive classroom means and my role in creating that space.
+First and foremost, decolonizing means land back.
+Land back and classroom inclusiveness is particularly poignant at land-grant universities like MSU.
+To better understand the role that land grant universities continue to play in colonization, please see the Land Grab project here: https://www.landgrabu.org/

 1. [Step 1](https://ncte.org/blog/2019/04/decolonizing-the-classroom/ "Step 1")
 2. [Decolonize your syllabus](https://liberatedgenius.com/2018/decolonize-your-syllabus/ "Decolonize your syllabus")